A Q-1 Visa to the U.S.: Who Qualifies?

 How long you will be able to spend in the U.S. on a Q-1 visa will depend partly on your employer/sponsor's needs and its description of the position.
 You will be admitted for the length of time the program lasts, up to a maximum of 15 months, plus 30 days in which to depart the United States.

-A Q-1 visa holder whose program will last longer can apply for an extension of stay only up to the maximum 15 months.
-For example, if the initial period of stay is for eight months, the employer/sponsor can extend the stay for another seven months.
-Thereafter, to become eligible for another 15 months after that, you would be required to spend one year outside the United States before applying for a new Q-1 visa.
+A Q-1 visa holder whose program will last longer can later apply for an extension of stay, but only up to the maximum 15 months.
+For example, if the initial period of stay is for 8 months, the employer/sponsor can extend the stay for another 7 months.
+Thereafter, to become eligible for another 15 months, you and any accompanying family members would be required to spend one year outside the United States before applying for a new Q-1 visa.

 Q-1 Visa Eligibility Criteria